abya-africa/Pull-Requests/README.md

 # Pull-Requests
-A brief explanation/write-up on the nitty-grity of pull requests.
+A brief explanation/write-up on the nitty-grity of pull requests.📖

 In Git, a pull request is a feature that allows developers to propose changes to a repository and request that someone review and merge those changes into the main branch.
 It serves as a way to facilitate collaboration and maintain a controlled workflow when working with Git repositories, especially in a team setting.